 - Having students teach what they learned to someone else.

 - Group members discuss how well they are achieving their goals and maintaining effective working relationships

 - Describe what member actions are helpful and not helpful

 - Make decisions about what behaviors to continue or change

-- Class is divided into small groups (4 to 6) with one person appointed as the recorder.
+- The class is divided into small groups (4 to 6) with one person appointed as the recorder.
 A question is posed with many answers and students are given time to think about answers.
-After the "think time," members of the team share responses with one another round robin style.
+After the "think time," members of the team share responses with one another round-robin style.
 The recorder writes down the answers of the group members.
-The person next to the recorder starts and each person in the group in order gives an answer until time is called.
+The person next to the recorder starts and each person in the group in order gives an answer until the time is called.